Human Behavior Atlas: Benchmarking Unified Psychological and Social Behavior Understanding: Benchmark Details

 For free-text response tasks such as NVC (Non-Verbal Communication), INT (Intent Recognition), and SOC (Social Reasoning), we leverage an LLM judge to grade the generated responses.
 Specifically, we provide task-specific prompts to the LLM judge and record the proportion of responses marked as TRUE as an estimate of accuracy:

-We utilize the following LLM grading prompts with the GPT-5-nano~\citep{openai2025gpt5} model. \begin{promptbox}[title=LLM Judge Prompts] \tcbox[colback=white, sharp corners, boxrule=0.5pt]{\textbf{System Instructions}} \textbf{MimeQA}: Carefully consider the following question and answers regarding understanding of a mime performance.
+We utilize the following LLM grading prompts with the GPT-5-nano~\citep{openai2025gpt5} model.
+Evaluation Protocol for LLM-Judge Scoring.
+For all QA-style tasks requiring LLM-judge evaluation, we ensure strict isolation between the model under evaluation and the judging model.
+Each evaluation is performed in a fresh session, with no shared history across queries.
+The LLM judge receives only the dataset-provided question and the model’s generated answer, with no additional system context.
+All models are presented with identical prompts to maintain consistency and prevent evaluation bias.
+This protocol guarantees that scoring reflects the intrinsic quality of model responses rather than prompt design or accumulated conversational context. \begin{promptbox}[title=LLM Judge Prompts] \tcbox[colback=white, sharp corners, boxrule=0.5pt]{\textbf{System Instructions}} \textbf{MimeQA}: Carefully consider the following question and answers regarding understanding of a mime performance.
 You will be shown a ``gold-standard" answer from a human annotator, referred to as the ``Reference Answer", and a ``Candidate Answer".
-Your task is to determine whether the candidate captures the core meaning of the reference answer using the following criteria: \begin{itemize} \item The candidate must concisely state one primary answer in its first claude.
+Your task is to determine whether the candidate captures the core meaning of the reference answer using the following criteria: \begin{itemize} \item The candidate must concisely state one primary answer in its first clause.
 Option lists without choosing one and deferrals are not allowed. \item The candidate does not contain misleading information and does not hallucinate story plots not present in the reference answer. \item Since the videos are mime performances, invisible actions, objects, or the mime actor portraying objects should be considered correct if and only if they are relevant to the question. \item The candidate answer can be a good answer in place of the reference answer as long as they are in the same ballpark.
 However, the candidate must not refer to a different subject or object not supported by the question/reference.
 If the candidate's answer centers on a different primary subject/object than the reference, it is incorrect. \end{itemize}